Brian Van Brunt, Ed.D.

 Senior Vice President for Professional Program Development

 Brian Van Brunt joined The NCHERM Group as Senior Vice President for Professional Program Development in January of 2013.
-He is past-president of the American College Counseling Association (ACCA), the president-elect of the National Behavioral Intervention Team Association (NaBITA) and the managing editor for Student Affairs eNews (SAeN).
-He has a doctoral degree in counseling supervision and education from the University of Sarasota/Argosy and a masters degree in counseling and psychological services from Salem State University.
+He is the Executive Director of the National Behavioral Intervention Team Association (NaBITA) and a past-president of the American College Counseling Association (ACCA).
+He has a doctoral degree in counseling supervision and education from the University of Sarasota/Argosy and a master’s degree in counseling and psychological services from Salem State University.

 Brian is a regular speaker for academic conferences around the world.
 He has presented dozens of workshops with the American College Counseling Association (ACCA), Association of Student Conduct Administrators (ASCA), National Association of Forensic Counselors (NAFC), American College Personal Association (ACPA), Association of University College Counseling Center Directors (AUCCCD), Student Affairs Administrators in Higher Education (NASPA), and the European Congress on Violence in Clinical Psychiatry (OUD).